 Given the volume involved, it is not realistic to assume you can walk away from these opportunities or dramatically reduce their allowances to control the risks.

-7 common sense actions to build more control behind your offers to GPO’s:
+7 common sense actions you can take now to build more control behind GPO offers:

 - Segment the accounts: Consider segmenting these accounts along the lines of something like ‘Controlled’ and ‘Open’.
 Controlled accounts are eligible for tactics such as deviated pricing and more aggressive allowances.
 ‘Open’ accounts would be viewed as a greater risk relative to extension to ineligible locations and trade flow politics.
 A set of criteria can be defined and given a weighted value that would provide for consistent evaluation of each account and establish the rules of engagement for each type defined.
 The following are starter ideas for criteria you can use to begin segmenting these opportunities: